 This is a long workshop.
 Some snacks and caffeine wouldn't go amiss.

-The goal is two-fold: to better understand what roles exist on the team (either officially or unofficially), and to see how roles could be re-shaped a bit, or ways existing roles can interact better.
-Ultimately, you're here to help yourselves operate more efficiently as a team.
+The goal is two-fold: to better understand what roles exist on the team (either officially or unofficially), and to see how responsibilities could be re-shaped a bit, or ways existing roles can interact better.
+Ultimately, your task is to help yourselves operate more efficiently as a team.

 Form a team and do a project kick-off first.
 If you're still not gelling as a team, try this play.

 Give two copies of the Roles and Responsibilities worksheet (download it above) to each person, and answer these questions:

 - What are 2-3 important tasks you work on, or ways you help the team?